ROYAL ASCOT – WHAT FIRST TIMERS SHOULD KNOW

 There is a pretty strict dress code but also the most impressive dresses to be seen.

 Aside of the lawns, you can also watch the races from the Grandstand viewing steps.
-In addition, the Queen Anne Enclosure grants guests access to the Bandstand for the Singing at the end of the races.
+In addition, the Queen Anne Enclosure grants guests access to the Bandstand for the Singing at the end of the races (it looks like everyone can join in though).

 I would say the Queen Anne Enclosure is best if: